umbertozanovello/CoSimPy/README.md

 # CoSimPy

-CoSimPy is an open source Python library aiming to combine results from electromagnetic (EM) simulation with circuits analysis through a co-simulation environment.
+CoSimPy is an open source Python library aiming to combine results from electromagnetic (EM) simulation with circuits analysis through a cosimulation environment.

 ## Summary